Nationalist Movement Party: Opposition to the HDP

-Economic policies
+Economic policy

 During the June 2015 Turkish general election, the MHP announced a new economic manifesto.
 The MHP promised to improve the situation of Turkey's working poor by lifting taxes on diesel and fertiliser, raising the net minimum wage to $518, giving a $37 transportation subsidy to every minimum wage worker, and giving those who cannot afford a house an additional $92 per month in rental aid.
 The MHP said these policies would allow a minimum wage earner living in a big city to earn as much an extra $646 annually.

 The MHP stated that their economic policies would create 700,000 jobs, increase the national income per person to $13.3K, and increase exports to $238 billion while keeping annual growth at 5.2 percent between 2016 and 2019, although this did not occur, as the GDP per capita and standard of living plummeted in Turkey from 12,614 USD in 2014 to 9,126 in 2019.

-Controversies
+Foreign policy

 In July 2015, amidst a wave of protests against the Xinjiang conflict, MHP-affiliated Ülkücü attacked South Korean tourists on Istanbul's Sultanahmet Square.
 In an interview with Turkish columnist Ahmet Hakan, MHP leader Devlet Bahçeli played the attacks down, stating that "These are young kids.
 They may have been provoked.
 Plus, how are you going to differentiate between Korean and Chinese?
 They both have slanted eyes.
 Does it really matter?"
-Bahceli's remarks, including a banner reading "We crave Chinese blood" at the Ülkücü Istanbul headquarters, caused an uproar in both Turkish and international media.
+Bahçeli's remarks, including a banner reading "We crave Chinese blood" at the Ülkücü Istanbul headquarters, caused an uproar in both Turkish and international media.

+In September 2025, MHP leader Devlet Bahçeli proposed an alliance between Turkey, China and Russia to counter the United States-Israel alliance.